Josep Miquel Jornet

 About

-Josep Miquel Jornet is a Professor in the Department of Electrical and Computer Engineering (ECE), the director of the Ultrabroadband Nanonetworking (UN) Laboratory, an Associate Director of the Institute for the Wireless Internet of Things (WIoT), and a faculty member of the Institute for NanoSystems Innovation (nanoSI) at Northeastern University (NU).
-Since July 2024, he is also serving as the interim chair of ECE.
+Josep Miquel Jornet is a Professor in the Department of Electrical and Computer Engineering (ECE), the Associate Dean of Research in the College of Engineering, the Associate Director of the Institute for the Wireless Internet of Things (WIoT), and the director of the Ultrabroadband Nanonetworking (UN) Laboratory at Northeastern University (NU).
+Betweem July 2024 and December 2024, he served as the interim chair of ECE.

 He was born in Tarragona, Spain, in 1984 and grew up between the city and the village of Ascó.
 He received an Engineering Degree in Telecommunication Engineering and a Master of Science in Information and Communication Technologies from the Barcelona School of Telecommunications Engineering (ETSETB), Universitat Politècnica de Catalunya, Spain, in 2008.
 From September 2007 to December 2008, he was a visiting researcher at the Massachusetts Institute of Technology, Cambridge, under the MIT Sea Grant program.
 He received his Ph.D. degree in Electrical and Computer Engineering from the Georgia Institute of Technology, Atlanta, GA, in August 2013, under the guidance of Professor Ian F. Akyildiz.
 Between August 2013 and August 2019, he was a faculty in the Department of Electrical Engineering at the University at Buffalo (UB), The State University of New York.
 He joined NU in 2019 as an Associate Professor and was promoted to Full Professor in 2023.

 His research interests are in terahertz communication networks, wireless nano-bio-communication networks, and the Internet of Nano-Things.
-In these areas, he has co-authored more than 250 peer-reviewed scientific publications, including one book, and has been granted five US patents.
-His work has received over 18,000 citations (h-index of 62 as of July 2024).
-His work has been funded by multiple grants from different U.S. federal agencies, including the National Science Foundation, the Air Force Research Laboratory (AFRL), the Air Force Office of Scientific Research (AFOSR), and the Office of Naval Research (ONR) as well as industry, totaling over $15M in less than ten years.
-He received the National Science Foundation CAREER Award in 2019, several other awards from IEEE, ACM, UB, and NU, and several best-paper awards.
+In these areas, he has co-authored more than 300 peer-reviewed scientific publications, including one book, and has been granted five US patents.
+His work has received over 20,000 citations (h-index of 65 as of April 2025).
+His work has been funded by multiple grants from different U.S. federal agencies, including the National Science Foundation, the Air Force Research Laboratory (AFRL), the Air Force Office of Scientific Research (AFOSR), and the Office of Naval Research (ONR) as well as industry, totaling over $30M in slightly o ten years.
+He received the National Science Foundation CAREER Award in 2019, several other awards from IEEE, ACM, UB, and NU, and eleven best paper and demo awards.
 He is a Fellow of the IEEE, Class of 2024.

 Since July 2016, he has been the Editor-in-Chief of Elsevier’s Nano Communication Networks Journal.
 He has been an Associate Editor in IEEE Transactions on Communications since 2022 and for Scientific Reports since 2023.
-He also serves on the Steering Committee of the ACM Conference Series on Nano Computing and Communication since 2016, as well as the IEEE International Workshop Series on Terahertz Communications (TeraCom) and the ACM Workshop Series on Millimeter-Wave and Terahertz Networks and Sensing Systems (mmNets), both since 2022.
+He also serves on the Steering Committee of the ACM Conference Series on Nano Computing and Communication since 2016.

 Besides research and service, he is committed to education and workforce development.
 Since 2022, he has been the co-director of the two new Master of Science (MS) degrees in the Internet of Things and Wireless and Network Engineering by the WIoT and ECE at Northeastern University.
 He has introduced multiple pioneering and innovative courses, including the first course on Nanonetworking (2014-2019), Terahertz Communications for 6G (since 2020), and an Experimental Approach to Wireless Communications (since 2021).
 Outside Northeastern University, he has participated in many panels, delivered multiple short courses and tutorials, served as a keynote speaker in multiple venues, and is currently an IEEE Communications Society Distinguished Lecturer.